Nothing says "good morning" like fresh scones and a cup of coffee. These maple chai scones are tender and flaky and taste like a warm hug.

 - 1 tablespoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 2 teaspoons chai seasoning (recipe below)

-- 1 cup maple-flavored morsels
+- 1 cup cinnamon morsels (or maple or white chocolate)

 - 3 teaspoons cinnamon